cjhw/caill-cli/README.md

   - ##### cai create <project> [others...]

-  - For example, CAI create my-app
+  - For example, cai create my-app

   - You can create a VUE or React project